Sections Of This Article

 Increased stress, decreased support.

-People in more individualistic cultures can lack the support networks present in more group-centered cultures, and can be more stressed especially if they lack self-esteem.
-People in more individualistic cultures can also lack skill in managing emotions of themselves and others, which has a variety of negative affects.
+People in more individualistic cultures can lack the support networks present in more group-centred cultures, and can be more stressed especially if they lack self-esteem.
+People in more individualistic cultures can also lack skill in managing the emotions of themselves and others, which has a variety of negative affects.

 Lack of purpose and decreased potential.
 Lack of purpose is especially common after societies become free from former unquestioningly accepted social mechanisms (such as religions and strong social norms), for people who lack individuality and self-esteem.
 People with low individuality are also more likely to lose sight of their potential and passions.